Reforms of the Hongwu Emperor: Organization of local self-government

 For tax purposes, the population and their property, particularly land, were recorded in the Yellow Registers and Fish-Scale Map Registers.
 The Fish-Scale Map Registers documented land ownership, including size, quality, and owner, by village.
 The Yellow Registers, on the other hand, were based on household records, including household members (able-to-work men, women, and children) and their property, especially land.
 These registers were used to divide households into groups of one hundred and ten families in the lijia system and to determine tax obligations.

 In the lijia system, the population was divided into groups of ideally 110 households, known as li.
 Each li was further divided into ten jia groups, with ten households in each.
 The remaining ten wealthiest families took turns leading the hundreds after a year.
 Registered taxpayers were not allowed to move without approval from the authorities.
 Each year, one jia was responsible for providing services and supplies under the leadership of the li leader.
 After ten years, a census was recorded in the Yellow Registers, and households were redistributed into new li groups, beginning a new cycle.

-Taxes were collected and lists of taxpayers were maintained by three ministries: Revennue, Works, and War.
-The Ministry of Revennue collected the land tax and kept records of peasants and their land plots.
+Taxes were collected and lists of taxpayers were maintained by three ministries: Revenue, Works, and War.
+The Ministry of Revenue collected the land tax and kept records of peasants and their land plots.
 The Ministry of Works registered artisans and organized work duties, while the Ministry of War oversaw the military households and hereditary soldiers.